A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning: Background

-The policy gradient algorithm Proximal Policy Optimization~(PPO)~\cite{schulman2017proximal} has achieved state-of-the-art or competitive performance on both Atari games~\cite{bellemare13arcade} and MuJoCo robotic tasks~\cite{todorov2012mujoco}.
-Typical policy gradient algorithms optimize the expected reward function $\rho\left(\theta, s_{0}\right)=\mathbb{E}_{\pi_{\theta}}\left[\sum_{t=0}^{\infty} \gamma^{t} r\left(s_{t}\right) \mid s_{0}\right]$ by using the policy gradient theorem~\cite{sutton2018reinforcement}.
+\textbf{Proximal Policy Optimization~(PPO).} The policy gradient algorithm of Proximal Policy Optimization~(PPO)~\citep{schulman2017proximal} has achieved state-of-the-art or competitive performance on Atari games~\citep{bellemare13arcade} and MuJoCo robotic tasks~\citep{todorov2012mujoco}.
+Typical policy gradient algorithms optimize the expected reward function $\rho\left(\theta, s_{0}\right)=\mathbb{E}_{\pi_{\theta}}\left[\sum_{t=0}^{\infty} \gamma^{t} r\left(s_{t}\right) \mid s_{0}\right]$ by using the policy gradient theorem~\citep{sutton2018reinforcement}.
 Here $\pi_{\theta}$ is the $\theta$-parameterized policy function.
-Trust Region Policy Optimization~(TRPO)~\cite{schulman2015trust} and PPO~\cite{schulman2017proximal} utilize constraints and advantage estimation to perform the update by reformulating the original optimization problem with the surrogate loss $L(\theta)$ as
+Trust Region Policy Optimization~(TRPO)~\citep{schulman2015trust} and PPO~\citep{schulman2017proximal} utilize constraints and advantage estimation to perform the update by reformulating the original optimization problem with the surrogate loss $L(\theta)$ as:

-where $A_{\pi_{\theta_{\text{old}}}}$ is the generalized advantage function (GAE)~\cite{schulman2015high}.
-PPO introduces clipping in the objective function in order to penalize changes to the policy that make $r_t(\theta)$ vastly different from 1:
+where $A_{\pi_{\theta_{\text{old}}}}$ is the generalized advantage function (GAE)~\citep{schulman2015high}.
+PPO introduces clipping in the objective function in order to penalize changes to the policy that make $\pi_{\theta}$ vastly different from $\pi_{\theta_{\text{old}}}$: